Have BIG ideas

-Well, it is never
+Well, it is never too

-And that's the trick - BELIEVING it.
+that's the trick - BELIEVING it.

 However, with all those past

 have told you, and re-learn some new positive thoughts.

-to much?
+much?
 For them, proving someone else wrong was their biggest motivation

 to get going or maybe it was just the wake up call they needed to show